Water Board Defies Legislative Policy In Important Water Study

 [v] Nevada’s legislative Committee on Natural Resources, Agriculture, and Mining (Pg.
 16 of the testimony).

-[vi] That order reduced water rights in the Kane Springs Valley 206, Coyote Springs Valley 210, Black Mountains Area 215, Garnet Valley 216, Hidden Valley 217, California Wash 218, Muddy River Springs Area 219.
+[vi] That order reduced water rights in the Kane Springs Valley 206, Coyote Springs Valley 210, Black Mountains Area 215, Garnet Valley 216, Hidden Valley 217, California Wash 218, and Muddy River Springs Area 219.